Nuclear Weapons are Costly

 The U.S. is on track to spend between $620 billion and $661 billion on nuclear weapons and related programs over the next decade.
 Escalating costs associated with so-called “modernization” plans are forcing Congress to divert funds from essential programs like education, health-care, and job training to invest in a force that is bloated and dangerous.
 These expensive plans are plagued with cost overruns and are ridiculed by watchdog groups for their poor management.

 As we negotiate bilateral and multilateral treaties to reduce the nuclear threat, the U.S. can not send the wrong message by spending unprecedented amounts on our nuclear arsenal.
-As President Obama signals to the world that the U.S. views disarmament as a priority, we create distrust with escalating spending on the nuclear arsenal.
+With the situation worsened by the Russian invasion of Ukraine in 2022, it is no longer apparent that the U.S. views disarmament as a priority.
+We continue to create distrust with escalating spending on the nuclear arsenal.
 Urge Congress to reduce spending on unwise Life Extension Programs and invest in our economic competitiveness.

 Learn more about Life Extension Programs here